Game Show Island, Island Flash-backs, Mocktropica Island, Uncategorized

 Pop Protip: Play the old islands with Flashpoint 🏝🔦 (Windows and Mac)

-Last updated: March 2023
+Last updated: March 2024

 Are you wondering why the Poptropica map doesn’t have more islands than it does?
 If you’re an older player, you may recall a time when Poptropica had wayyy more islands on the map—more than 40, even!
 Where did they all go, and how can you play them again?

 Quick background: Poptropica used to run on Flash, an old technology that was finally laid to rest in 2020.
 To keep Poptropica alive, the game moved a new platform called Haxe, which is how Poptropica currently exists today.
 However, in this Flash-to-Haxe transition, Poptropica has had to re-code what they had for a post-Flash era.
-While not specific on details, Poptropica has expressed plans to bring old islands back, though there seems to be a long way to go.
-But there are other ways!

 The tutorial for using Flashpoint starts around the 2:15 mark in this video and uses idk’s Old Island Directory, though the guide links below are more updated.
-As of 2023, deviating from the video, you’ll want to download Flashpoint Infinity instead.
+As of 2024, deviating from the video, you’ll want to download Flashpoint Infinity instead.

 For Mac 🍎 users, follow this guide to download Flashpoint, then this guide to download the files for old Poptropica.
 Keep in mind that Flashpoint for Mac may take a while to download and require more troubleshooting, particularly if running on a newer MacOS or device.

 The Flashpoint curation of Poptropica includes a couple of downloads and clicking around a bit to set things up.
-Once you have it ready, you can play through many of the classic islands from 2007–2013, from Early Poptropica to Back Lot Island, and even some mini-quests!
+Once you have it ready, you can play through all the classic islands, and even some mini-quests!

 It’s safe and free, so you can use it without worry.
-Plus, there’s a Save Data Converter that lets you import your Pop account’s data (such as island progress) as a file into Flashpoint!
+Plus, there’s a Save Data Converter that lets you import your Pop account’s data (such as island progress) as a file into Flashpoint.

 AS3 islands are also those found in Poptropica’s paid, Windows and Mac-supported Steam bundle, which also includes the sandbox game Realms.